Sarah Holcomb, staff writer and former managing editor, explores the past, present and future of The Wheaton Record.

 While different personalities shape the culture of The Record each year, former editor-in-chief Sarah Pulliam Bailey ‘07, now a religion reporter at the Washington Post, remembers her staff as always up for a spirited debate and challenging the status quo.

-“What really stands out [about my time at The Record],” Bard said, “are the remarkable friends that I made.”
+“What really stands out ,” Bard said, “are the remarkable friends that I made.”
 Fifty years after his editorship, Bard has reconnected with other former Record staff and editors at annual meet-ups.
 Next year, the group will be hosted by a former editor in Oxford, England.

 The digital dilemma